-Visiting these five crazily stacked, colorful fishing villages of Cinque Terre perched on the Ligurian coast seems to be entering in a world drawn only for a storybook.
-Grape terraces, lemon trees, the ocean and steep cliffs will corner you; yet still, it’s a great place to get stuck after all.
+Visiting these five crazily stacked, colorful fishing villages of Cinque Terre perched on the Ligurian coast seems to be entering a world drawn only for a storybook.
+Grape terraces, lemon trees, the ocean, and steep cliffs will corner you; yet still, it’s a great place to get stuck after all.

 A UNESCO world heritage site since 1997, Cinque Terre consists of five villages dating from the early medieval period: Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore.

 Cinque Terre’s unique feature is attributed to the carefully built houses and terraces on the rugged, steep landscape right up to the cliffs overlooking the Mediterranean sea.
 The “five lands” form part of Italy’s most rugged coastline, isolated and inaccessible for centuries until a railway was completed in 1874.

 Day 1: Relaxing at Levanto

 After a short 1-hour drive from Genoa, we arrived in the hotel earlier than we’re supposed to.
 It was lunchtime, and the reception was closed.
 Good thing, the receiving area outside is pretty and cozy enough, for us to hang around and patiently wait.